VeraZab/nyc-stats/README.md

 1. Trigger a Prefect Deployment build by activating the `Build and Apply Prefect Deployment` github action on the Github UI.
 1. Once your Prefect Deployment is applied, go to Prefect Cloud, check that your Agent is running (ie: the work queue is healthy).
 1. You can also retrigger a Prefect Agent deployment with the "Rebuild Agent VM" from the GitHub Actions UI.
 (The first VM deployment has been made with terraform when creating all our resources.)
 1. Trigger a deployment by doing a quick run or custom run on the Prefect Cloud UI.
+Don't make your time period too long as your job can timeout, [read more about this here](https://medium.com/@verazabeida/zoomcamp-2023-project-week-4-5-6e9b5192c3dc).

 </br>
 </br>